jpswade/jpswade.github.io/_posts/2008-09-15-how-to-extract-photos-from-an-exe.md

 The exe was packed using ASpack, nothing else seemed able to extract the files, even when I used aspackdie first.

-It&#8217;s simple and easy to use.
-It&#8217;s not some cheap &#8216;hacker&#8217; tool, or a complex hardcore programmer tool, it just works!
+It's simple and easy to use.
+It's not some cheap &#8216;hacker' tool, or a complex hardcore programmer tool, it just works!

 The maximum price for this application is $100 (~£55), if I have the pleasure of using this application again, I am very likely to pay for the privilege.